cwchan0212/self-user-file/README.md

 server.js
 ```

-### Steps to complete this project
+## Steps to complete this project

-1. Open VSCode, type npm init -y in the Terminal to create package.json.
+### Step 1.
+Open VSCode, type npm init -y in the Terminal to create package.json.

 ```sh
 npm init -y